 The Bullmastiff breed was developed in England during the mid-1800s.
 Gamekeepers needed a dog to protect their game from poachers, so they experimented with cross-breeding.
-At the time, bulldogs were fierce and intrepid—much more than today's bulldog—yet the breed was too small to take down a human.
+At the time, bulldogs were fierce and intrepid—much more so than today's bulldog—yet the breed was too small to take down a human.
 The mastiff was too large and slow to do the job, but crossing the two breeds resulted in the ideal guard dog.
 The brindle color was preferred as it provided natural camouflage.
 This breed was imported to guard the De Beers diamond mines in South Africa.

 Though the Bullmastiff still makes an excellent guard dog, it is better known today as a friendly companion and wonderful family dog.
 This breed was recognized by the American Kennel Club (AKC) in 1933.

 The Bullmastiff has a short coat that typically needs little more than routine grooming.
 This breed is a moderately low shedder.
 Additionally, the Bullmastiff's ears and facial skin folds (if present) should be kept clean and dry.
-This breed is a drooler, so be prepared when it shakes its head; carrying a slobber rag is in order for this one.
+This breed is a drooler, so be prepared when it shakes its head—carrying a slobber rag is often in order for this one.

-By regular walking, your dog should be able to wear down its nails through activity.
-Be sure to check them and give them a trim if you hear clicking on the floor.
+Your dog should be able to naturally wear down its nails through activity, but check them and give them a trim if you hear clicking on the floor.
 It's also good to pay attention to your dog's dental hygiene and brush its teeth a couple of times per week.

 Like all dogs, proper training and socialization are important for the Bullmastiff.
 Overall, the breed is smart but also has an independent streak, thus training will require firm consistency.
 Curb any habit of jumping on people early on, as this can lead to a hazardous situation once the dog is fully grown.